 ‘Cream Stew’ is a very popular dish in Japan.
 When the weather is getting cold, we often see TV ads of ready-made cream stew roux and we start to crave for the dish.
 My children loved it when they were young.
 And now?
 They still love it.
 I don’t use read-made roux.
 It’s a quite simple dish to cook.
 Why don’t you try it on a cold day like today?

 1 large Carrot

 2 cups Chicken Stock *OR 2 cups Water & 1 Stock Cube

 Salt & White Pepper

-While you are cooking Chicken and vegetables, make the roux.
+- Meanwhile, make the Roux.
 Heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
 Slowly add Milk, stirring constantly until it thickens.
 The Roux is very thick and it is paste-like.

 - When vegetables are just cooked, taste the soup and season with Salt & White Pepper as required, then add the roux.

 - Gently stir to let the roux dissolve, cook for a few more minutes over a low heat.
 Add extra Milk or Water to thin if required.